Updated August 27 2013 with 2014 information.

 Remember that everyone in your group between the ages of three and nine will be required to purchase the children’s Dining Plan and everyone age ten and older will be required to purchase the adult Dining Plan.
-This can pose potential problems if you have younger kids who eat a lot or older kids (or adults) who eat very little.
+This can pose potential problems if you have younger kids that eat a lot or older kids (or adults) who eat very little.
 For example, if you have an eight year old who can easily eat an adult meal, you’ll need to share food, order additional food and pay out of pocket, or attempt to circumvent the system in some way.
 That eight year old will only be allowed to order off the children’s menu at table service restaurants and you will be limited to how many adult meals you can purchase in one transaction at the counter services.

 On the flipside, if you have a child that is ten years old or older who doesn’t eat a lot, you will still be paying the full adult price for their Dining Plan.
 This is less of a problem if you have other people in your group that will happily eat the rest of their food, but it poses a more significant problem if no one’s interested.
 Technically, it is possible to lie about the ages of children in order to make them appear as though they are “Disney adults” or “Disney children.”
 However, that may require instructing your kids to lie if they are asked how old they are and can cause other problems throughout your vacation.
 Keep in mind that other costs also change based on whether or not members of your party are classified as “adults” or “children,” including the cost of theme park tickets.